 Long before you need to fire up the furnace, it is a good idea to do your own DIY heater check to make sure everything is in proper working order.
-Discovering problems before you need to keep your home warm and the cold out not only will make it easier to get a repair technician, but it also avoids those emergency service calls.
+Discovering problems before you need to keep your home warm and the cold out not only will make it easier to get a repair technician, but also avoids those emergency service calls.

 Change Your Air Filters

 Proper air filtration is essential to keep the furnace running correctly.
 If the air filters are dirty and clogged, it causes your furnace to work harder to heat your home.
 This can lead to premature aging, overheating, and system failure.

 Depending on the type of heating system installed in your home, you could have multiple air filters to replace.
 The most common one is the filter used on the return air vent—that big air vent in your home.
 The second type of filter some heating systems have is right on the furnace.
 It can be on the front or side of the unit.

 You should use high-quality filters that are the right size for your system.
 It can be confusing deciding what MERV rating to use or what level of filtration you require.
 Keep in mind, some so-called “high-end” filters could be more damaging to your heating system because they are not porous enough to allow proper airflow and can cause your furnace to overheat.